RaikoZ/gender_classification/README.md

 2. numpy (pip install numpy)
 3. scipy (pip install scipy)

+##Usage

+Once you have your dependencies installed via pip, run the script in terminal via

+python demo.py

-redits for some of the code go to chribsen
+Credits for some of the code go to https://github.com/chribsen.